 We were impressed with Grace’s creativity and the thoughtfulness that went into her design.
 Her flag truly captures the essence of the Pole to Pole expedition and will be a proud symbol of our mission as we explore the furthest reaches of our planet.

 As the winner of the competition, Grace will receive an expedition flag with her design printed.
-Julie and Chris will take her flag design from a Magnetic North Pole location 17,000 miles through 14 countries, all the way to the South Pole in Antarctica.
+Julie and Chris will take her flag design from the 1823 Magnetic North Pole 17,000 miles through 14 countries, all the way to the South Pole in Antarctica.